-Using Research To Protect Brand Equity:
+Using Research To Protect Brand Reputation:

 Given reputation and good will is critical in all businesses it is essential that your customers have confidence that you have the right controls in place to identify when service levels and advice are consistently below expected standards.